anh-nn01/Neural-Network-from-Scratch--Hand-written-Digits-classifier/README.md

 <img src = "Useful Functions/11.
 Backprop4.png"></br></br>
 <img src = "Useful Functions/12.
 Backprop5.png"></br></br>

-**Note**: The functions above are written in LaTEX Math Editor online, you can either use that or use my written function by going to the folder "Useful functions" -> download
+**Note**: The functions above are written in LaTEX Math Editor online, you can either use the online editor or use my written functions by going to the folder "Useful functions" -> download